Overview

 Automation Requirements

-In general, every flow can work with the voice bot.
+In general, every flow can work with the voice AI agent.
 However, we advise the following considerations that may improve the customer’s experience:

 - The flow should avoid visual cues such as emojis, charts, and graphs.